mdxtoc/qtpi/docs/ownership.md

 	*A* only creates one qbit to own.

+## Accounting problems

+If we want to check ownership we have to account for the use of qbits.
+This throws up some obvious problems.

-5. How about a conditional send?
+1. A conditional send?

-			A(q1:qbit, q2:qbit, c:^qbit) = ... c!(if ... then q1 else q2 fi)
+			A(q1:qbit, q2:qbit, c:^qbit) = ... c!(if ... then q1 else q2 fi). ...

-	Which qbit does *A* own?
+	Which qbit has been sent away, and which does *A* own after the send?

+	(I 'solve' this problem by prohibiting it: see below.)

-6. Values containing qbits?
+2. Values containing qbits?

 			(newq q) (let n = q,q) ...
 			(newq q) (let qs = [q;q]) ...

 	In the first example a single qbit has three names: *q*, *fst n* and *snd n*.
 In the second we have three names as well: *q*, *hd qs* and *hd (tl qs)*.
 But in each case only one qbit.

+	(This problem is easily handled: see below.)

+3. Conditional cloning?

+			a?(x) ... stuff using q1 and q2 ...
+			+
+			b?(y) ... stuff using q2 and q3 ..

+	This program uses *q1*, *q2* and *q3*, and there's no cloning issue because only one of the arms is executed.
+But then

+			(a?(x) ... stuff using q1 and q2...
+			 +
+			 b?(y) ... stuff using q2 and q3 ..
+			)
+			|
+			(if condition then ... stuff using q3 ... else ... stuff using q4 ... fi)

+	There *might* be a cloning violation, or there might be good reason that the `b?(y)` arm of the guarded sum never actually executes when *condition* is true.

+	(I don't suppose I can solve this problem.
+My algorithm will object to this program.)

 ## Restrictions

 Qbits are big fragile things.
 They are measured, sent through gates, transmitted through channels.
-If we make, for example, a tuple of qbits we are actually making a tuple of qbit *indices*, an index being the way that a process identifies the qbits it manipulates.
+If a program makes, for example, a tuple of qbits it is actually making a tuple of qbit *indices*, an index being the way that an implementation identifies the qbits it manipulates.

   * **No comparison of qbits, or values containing qbits**